2023 Best Value Electrical Engineering Bachelor's Degree Schools in Arizona

 Read full report on Electrical Engineering at University of Arizona

-NAU undergraduate students pay an average of $11,527 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at NAU are $11,527 a year.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $240.

-Full Electrical Engineering at Northern Arizona University Report
+Read full report on Electrical Engineering at Northern Arizona University

-Embry-Riddle Prescott undergraduate students pay an average of $38,966 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at Embry-Riddle Prescott are $38,966 a year.
 On average, EE graduates from Embry-Riddle Prescott take out $19,898 in student loans while working on their Bachelor's Degree.

-Embry-Riddle Prescott also made our Best Electrical Engineering Bachelor’s Degree Schools in Arizona list, coming in at #3.
+Embry-Riddle Prescott did well in our overall quality rankings, too.
+It placed #3 on our Best Electrical Engineering Bachelor’s Degree Schools in Arizona list.

 Read full report on Electrical Engineering at Embry-Riddle Aeronautical University - Prescott

-Explore all the Best Value Electrical Engineering Schools in the Southwest Area or other specific states within that region.
+Explore all the Best Value Electrical Engineering Colleges in the Southwest Area or other specific states within that region.

 One of 40 majors within the area of study, electrical engineering has other similar majors worth exploring.